 New York-based byHumankind is one of my favorite sustainable companies, because they’re really innovative with reusable, refillable packaging.

 Here’s how the deodorant works: Your first order includes a refillable plastic deodorant tube.
 Then every refill order is just a cardboard tube of deodorant that you slip into the plastic carrier.

 I absolutely love the concept.
 Their floss works the same way, and it’s one of my favorite products.
 I still think the deodorant formula is great, as are the scents, and design.

 byHumankind vs PAPR: Pit Tests

-The main difference I’ve noticed between byHumankind and PAPR is that byHumankind leaves a little bit more white residue on my armpits.
-(PAPR also does sometimes, but it’s less.)
-This might be because the byHumankind formula has a softer consistency, maybe because it contains hyaluronic acid (a moisturizing ingredient that I use on my face).
+The main difference I’ve noticed between byHumankind and PAPR is that byHumankind leaves a bit more white residue on my armpits.
+(PAPR also leaves some white residue, but it’s less.)
+This might be because the byHumankind formula has a softer consistency.
+(Possibly because it contains hyaluronic acid, a moisturizing ingredient that I use on my face.)

 How do they smell?

-Both come in natural scents that aren’t too strong, and actually smell like something real, not cheap artificial perfume.
-Both brands market their scents as unisex, but clearly there are some differences.
+All three of these brands come in natural scents that aren’t too strong.
+And they actually smell like something real, not cheap artificial perfume.
+They all market their scents as unisex, but clearly there are some differences.

 byHumankind Deodorant Scents